-- bury it deep underground in insulated containers.
-This is a strategy being pursued in United States.
+- Bury it deep underground in insulated containers.
+This is a strategy being pursued in the united states.

-- shoot it into the space or into the sun.
-The cost would be very high and a launch accident should be disastrous.
+- Shoot it into space or the sun.
+The cost would be very high, and a launch accident should be disastrous.

-- bury it under the ice sheet of Antarctica or Greenland ice cap.
-The ice could be destabilized by heat from the waste.
+- Bury it under the ice sheet of Antarctica or Greenland ice cap.
+The ice could be destabilised by heat from the waste.
 The method has been prohibited by international law.